RickStrahl/BlogPosts/2023-12/Integrating OpenAI image generation into your .NET Application/IntegretingOpenaiImageGenerationIntoYourNetApplication.md

 There are a lot of image generators out there now and I've tried a few of them and all of them are interesting:

 * [Bing Image Creator](https://www.bing.com/images/create) and [Copilot](https://copilot.microsoft.com/)
 Free and paid.
 Image Creator also uses Dall-E 3 for image generation, but it's free to start with.
 Produces 4 images at a time and works great.
 Probably the best place to start since it's free and produces good results.
-This functionality is also integrated into [Copilot](https://copilot.microsoft.com/) via ChatGpt 4 prompts where you can specify *'Create an image of'* which defers to Image Creator.
+This functionality is also integrated into [Copilot](https://copilot.microsoft.com/) via ChatGpt 4 prompts where you can specify *'Create an image of'* which then defers to Image Creator.
+The downside is that you can't easily iterate images with CoPilot as you constantly have to re-enter the prompt text.

 * [OpenAI Dall-E 3](https://openai.com/dall-e-3)
 Paid and uses ChatGPT 4.
 OpenAI created the original ChatGPT and Dall-E models and you're likely to see the latest and greatest models running on the OpenAI site. <small>*($20/month)*</small>